AlexandrSokolov/ansible-commons-roles/roles/gen_java_class_from_path/README.md

 So the location of java templates play no role to construct a path.
 Only the package definition is responsible for it.

+Java test templates, must end wither with `Test.java.j2` or with `IT.java.j2`.

 For other types of template, which do not end with '.java.j2', the destination path is constructed according to its relative path in the `cs_gjcfp_templates.src` folder.